6 Of The Best Feel Good Books

 Posted by PR Neom, Jan 24, 2020

 We’ve got a saying at NEOM HQ… ‘keep learning’, because we’re all about moving our mind as well as our body.
-Reading and learning is in our DNA, so if January is the time you feel like hunkering down, switch swiping on Instagram for a turn of a page.
+Reading and learning is in our DNA, so hunker down and switch swiping on Instagram for a turn of a page.

 Here’s our 6 fave wellbeing books, new and old, that will give you great tips, get you giggling and feeling good in equal measures.

 Self Care for the Real World

 Written by sisters Nadia Narain and Katia Narain Phillips, this book is loved by the likes of Director Sam Taylor-Johnson and Jools Oliver, and is all about taking care of yourself with the small steps.
 “Rituals which help you to pause”, says Katia (read our interview with Katie Narain Phillips and Nadia Narain on all things wellbeing here) “not woo woo or religious', and we agree!
 This book gives us easy things we can all do to put some spark into our everyday lives.
 A thoughtful book meant for us real peeps!
 Hurrah.